Hormone replacement therapy: Menopausal symptoms

 The most common of these are loss of sexual drive and vaginal dryness.

 The use of hormone therapy for heart health among menopausal women has declined significantly over the past few decades.
 In 1999, nearly 27% of menopausal women in the U.S. used estrogen, but by 2020, that figure had dropped to less than 5%.
 Recent evidence in 2024 suggests evidence supporting the cardiovascular benefits of hormone therapy, including improvements in insulin resistance and other heart-related markers.
 This adds to a growing body of research highlighting hormone therapy's effectiveness, not only for heart health but also for managing menopausal symptoms like hot flashes, disrupted sleep, vaginal dryness, and painful intercourse.
 Despite its proven benefits, many menopausal women avoid hormone therapy, often due to lingering misconceptions about its risks and societal discomfort with openly discussing menopause.
+In 2026 FDA removed boxed warnings related to cardiovascular disease, breast cancer and probable dementia for some menopausal hormone therapy products.